OpenTranslationBible/open-bible/en-GB/54.1 Timothy/md/1-timothy-03.md

 ## 1 Timothy 3:1

-It is a trustworthy statement: if any man aspires to the office of overseer, it is a fine work he desires to do.
+This saying is trustworthy: if anyone aspires to the role of overseer, he desires a noble task.

 ## 1 Timothy 3:2